ccswbs/UoGd7-Training/features/howto-featured.md

 # How to Create a Featured Item
-The *Featured Item* allows content authors to create a lead-in to any page content on the website (e.g. Events, News, Basic Page, People Profiles, etc.) or an external URL.
+The *Featured Item* allows **Content Creators** to create a lead-in to any page content on the website (e.g. Events, News, Basic Page, People Profiles, etc.) or an external URL.
 Featured Items are usually set to be displayed on the front page.

 ![An Example of a Featured Item.](../images/fIex.png)